cardano-foundation/CIPs/CIP-0072/README.md

 The standard doesn't prevent anyone from making a claim, so it's up to the different operator to their diligence work and make their own choices of whom they trust.
 The signature should give the most confidence as anyone can collect known public keys from known development companies.
 Future CIP revisions can include DID's and Verifiable Credentials to tackle this problem in a more elegant way.

 ### DIDs
-Since DIDs / Verifiable Credetials are not yet widely used in Cardano ecosystem, usage of them in this initial CIP version has been descoped.
+Since DIDs / Verifiable Credetials are not yet widely used in Cardano ecosystem, usage of them in this initial CIP version has been de-scoped.

 ### Categories
 `Categories` is a predefined enum with values defined in the CIP / schema, it is *NOT* a free text field, rationale for this is that dApp developers will have no idea what ontology / classification to use, which will likely result in many duplicates of the same thing.